RamblingCookieMonster/CommunityLightningDemos2017/README.md

 Proposed by [Michael T Lombardi](https://twitter.com/barbariankb) ([GitHub](https://github.com/michaeltlombardi), [Blog](https://michaeltlombardi.gitlab.io)):

 I'll discuss the ScriptAsService project and using it to deploy scripts as signed binaries to servers for scheduling.

-### Managing NTFS on a Large Scale

-Proposed by Mike Kletz:

-Managing NTFS on a Large Scale

 ### PowerShell Release Pipelines with TFS, vscode, and psake